-This doesn't mean you can't have the odd treat here and there, it's about eating in moderation.
-Eating mostly healthy foods as well as your other favourite food and treats in moderation is good for your health and happiness.
+This doesn’t mean you can’t have the odd treat here and there, it’s about eating in moderation.
+Eating mostly fresh, healthy foods and a good variety as well as your other favourite food and treats in moderation is good for your health and happiness.
 Making sure you find the foods you enjoy eating that are also healthy is a great step forwards, so try experimenting with different recipes.

 In addition to eating well, you should also introduce different types of exercise.
 These include exercises that are good for cardiovascular health and strength.